What is Tummy Tuck Surgery?

 Abdominoplasty or tummy tuck surgery removes this loose skin, restoring the slim and trim contour.
 Repair of the abdominal musculature also helps to give a flat tummy, particularly for the post-pregnancy moms where a situation known as “rectus diastasis” exists.
 In this situation, the two “sit-up” muscles of the abdomen have separated apart, leaving a weak area that tends to bulge in between the muscles.
 Rectus diastasis can only be repaired with surgery.
 The muscle fascia is repaired with sutures, much like an internal girdle or corset, to restore the desired abdominal wall shape.
 It is the combination of muscle tightening and skin removal that gives the tummy tuck its shaping power.

 Depending on the amount of loose skin that is present, one of three types of tummy tuck will be offered: a mini, a standard, or an extended tummy tuck.
 Incisions are positioned so that they will be hidden by most typical bikini styles.

-Dr. Fiala is the first surgeon in Central Florida to offer the ultrasound-guided “TAP block” during this procedure, which dramatically reduces post-op pain & soreness after a tummy tuck or mommy makeover.
+Dr. Fiala is the first surgeon in Central Florida to research & develop the ultrasound-guided “TAP block” using Exparel, a long-acting local anesthetic, which dramatically reduces post-op pain & soreness after a tummy tuck or mommy makeover.
 This enhanced-recovery technique has been published in the Aesthetic Surgery Journal, presented at national meetings, and adopted by other local surgeons.
 It’s now our standard technique for both Dr. Fiala and Dr. Rhee.
 Ask us for more details!

 Yes, a mini tummy tuck does have a smaller incision, and does have a shorter recovery – because less work is done.
 However, it only works for a few people – those who have a perfect upper abdomen, no looseness at or above the belly button, and only a small degree of skin looseness.